What is the impact of the changed EU Directive on the availability and the costs of emergency oil stocks across the EU?

 - To assess the impacts and potential problems of the changes in the Directive 2009/119/EC

-The project is conducted by Trinomics (lead) in collaboration with Technopolis.
-The project will run from June 2017 and will finish by December 2017.
+The project was conducted by Trinomics (project lead) in collaboration with Technopolis.
+The project ran from June 2017 until December 2017.